-The majority of courses necessary for EORE teams in their primary role, at the various practical establish a matrix for the minimum requirements of all training courses.
+The majority of courses necessary for EORE teams in their primary role, at the various practical and management levels are well known and the syllabus are generally similar for most agencies.

+Depending on the approach to EORE of the particular agency, UNMAS-UNMISS/NMAA shall establish a matrix for the minimum requirements of all training courses.
 The course syllabus may be modified to include specialised training specific to that agency.
-All programs of instruction shall be included in the agency's SOP and shall be approved by UNMAS-
+All programs of instruction shall be included in the agency's SOP and shall be approved by UNMAS-UNMISS/NMAA.